carlosdagos/blog/contact.markdown

 I'll be posting what I think is of interest (to me) very sparingly, as I work and study and writing is nice but takes a long time to be proofreading and making sure that my forever mixed thoughts make any sense, cohesively speaking.

 I'm passionate about programming.
-I praise following standands, but along my posts you'll most of the time see me hacking.
+I praise following standards, but along my posts you'll most of the time see me hacking.
 Because I love to hack.

 I'm always learning, so don't be surprised to find corrections from one post to another.
 I'll make them clear, because I'm not ashamed of screwing up :)